ryanomor/interview-task-app/README.md

         * `pages` -- actual pages of the application (link submission/list of links)
         * `reducers` -- Redux reducers go in here
         * `index.js` -- entry point for the web app.
 Everything should already be setup here.
-        * `server.js` -- fill in anything that you need to create a simple express based API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 For information about using `Create React App`, click the previous link.